Session 3 - Module A: Advanced Orchestration Patterns¶

 )

-Dynamic coordination routing enables flexible worker dispatch.
-The conditional edges allow runtime decisions about which branches to activate based on task requirements and resource availability.
+Dynamic coordination routing enables flexible worker dispatch for data processing.
+The conditional edges allow runtime decisions about which processing branches to activate based on data characteristics and cluster resource availability.

-Branch convergence creates synchronization points where parallel work streams reunite.
-This pattern enables coordination and prevents downstream processing from beginning until sufficient branch completion.
+Branch convergence creates synchronization points where parallel data processing streams reunite.
+This pattern enables coordination and prevents downstream processing from beginning until sufficient branch completion ensures data consistency.

 workflow.add_conditional_edges(